arunav-bhattacharya/learning-kotlin/README.md

   actual function call is done.
 This reduces the call stack.
 - Performance can be improved for functions by making it `inline`, if they have another function as a parameter.
 - `inline` functions without function as parameters will not have performance improvement.

+#### Selective `noinline`

 - A particular lambda-function parameter in `inline` function can be made non-inline by prefixing the parameter with `noinline`.
-- We cannot reference the function parameter with another variable inside an inline function.
+- We cannot reference the function parameter with another variable inside an `inline` function.
 If the function parameter is declared as `noinline` then this is possible.

+#### Non-local `return` in `inline` lambdas

 - When an exception is thrown from an inline function the stack trace doesn't show the function separately.

-#### `inline` optimization

-#### Selective `noinline`

-#### Non-local `return` in inlined lambdas

 #### `crossinline` Parameters